-The cheapest and fastest diagnostic medical sonography programs make it possible to start a stable healthcare career in as little as 12 to 24 months.
-These programs train students to operate ultrasound equipment, interpret images, and assist doctors in diagnosing conditions.
+The cheapest and fastest diagnostic medical sonography programs make it possible to start a stable, in-demand healthcare career in as little as 12 to 27 months.
+These programs train you to operate advanced ultrasound equipment, capture diagnostic images, and help doctors diagnose a wide range of medical conditions.

-According to the Bureau of Labor Statistics (BLS), diagnostic medical sonographers earn an average of $89,340 per year ($42.95 per hour) nationwide, with employment projected to grow 13% from 2024 to 2034 — much faster than most occupations.
+According to the Bureau of Labor Statistics (BLS), diagnostic medical sonographers earn a median salary of $89,340 per year ($42.95 per hour).
+Employment in the field is projected to grow 13% from 2024 to 2034 — much faster than most occupations.

 Dreambound helps you find accredited sonography programs near you or online, allowing you to start your training faster and at a lower cost.